abjerner/Skybrud.Social/src/Skybrud.Social.Pinterest/README.md

 Authentication requires that you specify the client ID, client secret and redirect URI of your app (client).

 * [**List of existing app** *at developers.pinterest.com*](https://developers.pinterest.com/apps/)

+## Documentation

+Although still a bit limited, further documentation can be found at the [Skybrud.Social website](http://social.skybrud.dk/pinterest/).